EasyEyes/remote-calibrator/README.md

 npm run build
 ```

-This command will give you a minimized build of the package output into both of the `example/lib` and `lib` folders.
+This command will give you a minimized build of the package output into the `lib` folder.
 You may use the file for production purposes.

 ## References